Guiding – An Adirondack Passion…

 Today, with the increased popularity of technical climbing, Adirondack guides once again find themselves in high demand.
 While appearances and methods may have changed, a few key ingredients for successful guiding remain intact, those being a warm personality, a passion for what one teaches and a professional approach that insures a rewarding experience.
 At Rock and River, all guides are selected based on their expertise, local familiarity, friendliness and ability to teach.
 They take their profession seriously, are committed to excellence and proud of the line of work they have chosen.
 Simply put, they are the most important element of our business and we believe they are what truly sets us apart.

-Don Mellor is a climber, teacher, writer, and guide who has spent most of his forty-plus years of climbing here in the Adirondacks.
+Don is a climber, writer and guide who has spent most of his forty-plus years of climbing here in the Adirondacks.
 His resume ranges from multi-day ascents of the biggest rock walls in Yosemite to first ascents of ice routes in Newfoundland.

 Born and raised just a few hours south of here, Jenny’s childhood was spent exploring the Adirondacks.
 Along the way she discovered her true passion in life – to spend as much time learning about and immersing herself within the natural environment.